 We asked our junior designer Sam a few questions on his path to Code, and experiences over the last six months since becoming part of our design team.

 Can you talk us through your role as a junior designer?

 I’m a Junior Designer, where I work alongside more experienced Designers, Researchers, Developers, Content Creators daily.
 As a Junior Designer, I help to create and improve the overall user experience of the products that we work on for our clients.

-As well as getting the chance to work and collaborate with others, my role enables me to learn from more experienced colleagues, asking questions about how I can improve, seeking feedback/advice and asking questions about working processes.
+As well as getting the chance to work and collaborate with others, my role enables me to learn from more experienced colleagues, ask questions about how I can improve, seek feedback/advice and ask questions about working processes.